HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Cron using a script with a wildcard (Wildcard Injection)

-If a script being executed by root has a “**\***” inside a command, you could exploit this to make unexpected things (like privesc).
+If a script is executed by root has a “**\***” inside a command, you could exploit this to make unexpected things (like privesc).
 Example:

 ```bash
 rsync -a *.sh rsync://host.back/src/rbd #You can create a file called "-e sh myscript.sh" so the script will execute our script